-2.0 The Householder's Guide: Design of Extensions and Alterations Supplementary Planning Document -Revision
+2.0 The Householder's Guide: Design of Extensions and Alterations Supplementary Planning Document

 - 2.1.
 The Householder's Guide: Design of Extensions and Alterations SPD is a material consideration in planning decisions.
-The SPD supports existing planning policy already set out in the adopted Local Plan First Review; design policies DG1 and DG4. - 2.2.
-There is a current version of the Householder's Guide SPD which was adopted in 20083.
+The SPD supports existing planning policy already set out in the adopted Local Plan First Review and Core Strategy.
+It adds further detail to adopted Local Plan First Review 1995-2011; design guidance policies DG1 and DG4. - 2.2.
+There is a current version of the Householder's Guide SPD which was adopted in 2008.
 The SPD has been revised to bring it up to date.
-Consultation is taking place between October and December 2023. - 2.3.
+Consultation took place between October 2023 and January 2024. - 2.3.
 The revised SPD has been prepared in accordance with the requirements of The Town and Country Planning (Local Planning) (England) Regulations 2012 and the National Planning Policy Framework. - 2.4.
 Key changes to the Householder's Guide SPD are listed below: - Change of SPD title: Householder's Guide: Design of Extensions and Alterations SPD. - Additional guidance on design details, materials, the relationship of the development to site boundaries, garden size, access, parking and cycle storage. - Additional guidance on the design, size and position of side extensions. - Additional guidance on corner plot development, particularly the need to retain building lines and openness. - Text relating to loft conversions and associated dormer extensions amended to refer to changes to permitted development rights.
-This includes the need to use materials that match the existing roofing material. - Additional design advice on roof lights and solar panels. - Additional guidance on altering roof shape and size, and roof terraces. - Additional guidance on the difference between outbuildings or annexes that would be considered ancillary to a house, and those that would be considered to form a new dwelling. - Additional guidance on boundary treatments i.e. fencing around properties, and the need for boundary treatments to reflect local character and the character of the city. - The requirement that rear extensions should not normally exceed two thirds of the width of the original house has been removed. - 2.5.
-This concise set of minor revisions are the focus of this screening statement.
+This includes the need to use materials that match the existing roofing material. - Additional design advice on roof lights and solar panels. - Additional guidance on altering roof shape and size, and roof terraces. - Additional guidance on the difference between outbuildings or annexes that would be considered ancillary to a house, and those that would be considered to form a new dwelling. - Additional guidance on boundary treatments i.e. fencing around properties, and the need for boundary treatments to reflect local character and the character of the city. - The requirement that rear extensions should not normally exceed two thirds of the width of the original house has been removed. - 2.5 This concise set of minor revisions are the focus of this screening statement.